 The takeaway is clear: If your confidence level is anything but “Authenticated,” it’s time to closely and carefully investigate what requires changing in your data-driven marketing program.

 More specifically, it’s time to analyze how you can more efficiently resolve customer identities and construct “complete” customer profiles (a loose term, given no profile is ever really “complete”) in a way that’s scalable and allows for easy, marketing ROI-improving, cross-channel activation.

 Resolving and managing your customer identities with a pure-play CDP

 Now, there’s technically a sixth confidence level — “Assembled” — only leading brands achieve today.
 And they all use the same martech to accomplish the feat: the CDP.

 At the “Assembled” stage, you’ve accomplished three particular goals in your marketing:

 - 1) Built an effective back-end technology setup: You’ve fine-tuned your martech stack to ensure all of your data from separate sources and systems (adtech, email service providers, CRMs, etc.) constantly and seamlessly flow in and out of a unified, single source of truth: your customer data platform of choice.

-- 2) Developed a front-end customer experience strategy: You’ve determined what value you’ll provide your audience to get them to opt in to receive marketing messaging and allow you to use said data to inform further messaging down the line (i.e., personalized and individualized promotions across channels).
+- 2) Developed a strong customer experience strategy: You’ve determined what value you’ll provide your audience to get them to opt in to receive marketing messaging and allow you to use said data to inform further messaging down the line (i.e., personalized and individualized promotions across channels).

 - 3) Constructed a governance plan to maintain consent: You’ve ensured consent for each contact is always up-to-date and 100% accurate, thus eliminating the risk of accidentally marketing to opted-out users (and receiving fines due to violations of data privacy regulations like GDPR and the CCPA).